andikleen/pmu-tools/README.md

 - display toplev output graphically: use tl-server or toplev --graph
 - know what CPU events to run, but want to use symbolic names: use ocperf.
 - measure interconnect/caches/memory/power management on Xeon E5+: use ucevent
-- Use perf events from a C program: use jevents, self, addr
+- Use perf events from a C program: use jevents
 - Query CPU topology or disable HyperThreading: use cputop
 - Change Model Specific Registers: use msr
 - Change PCI config space: use PCI